 I did my PhD at the University of Wisconsin-Madison under the supervision of Prof Michael Bell, graduating in 2013.
 My dissertation looked at the apple industry, and the emergence of “club apples” or “managed apple varieties.”
 These are apples that are owned, produced, and managed by a grower cooperative.
 The project aimed to use club apples as a lens to look at the ways that plants influence economic agency, and configure into processes of institutional change.
 Further details of the (continuing) project are included under research.

-Following my PhD, I have also looked at the role of measurement in sustainability governance through research with the New Zealand Sustainability Dashboard Project, and I am involved with a new project focused on the material and institutional effects of new robotic technologies being produced in horticulture.
+Following my PhD, I have also looked at the role of measurement in sustainability governance through research with the New Zealand Sustainability Dashboard Project, and I have been involved with a project focused on the material and institutional effects of new robotic technologies being produced in horticulture.
 Both of these projects are further detailed on the research pages.